1. Warren Hastings was the first ___________.

 Explanation: To centralize power, Hastings moved treasury and revenue functions to Calcutta.

-27. Hastings abolished the system of revenue farming in Bengal and replaced it with:
+27. Hastings abolished the system of revenue farming in Bengal and replaced it with___________.

 A) Zamindari settlement